OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-26.md

 I will grant peace in the land so that you may lie down with no one to make you afraid.
 I will also remove harmful beasts from the land, and no sword will pass through your territory.

 ## Leviticus 26:7
-You will pursue your enemies, and they will fall before you by the sword.
+You will chase your enemies, and they will fall before you by the sword.

 ## Leviticus 26:8
 Five of you will chase a hundred, and a hundred of you will put ten thousand to flight, and your enemies will fall before you by the sword.